deconf/search-engine-insights/readme.txt

 = 2.6 (2024.01.19) =
 * Bug Fixes:
 	* fixes a bug preventing Google Search Console report to have more than 1000 lines
 	* prevent multiple Google Search Console reports calls at first widget render
+	* a few I18N fixes; props [alexclassroom](https://github.com/alexclassroom)

 = 2.5 (2024.01.16) =
 * Bug Fixes:
 	* fixed a bug causing the plugin to lose authentication when saving settings
 * Security:
-	* Level: medium; multiple conditions must be met and valid only for websites which are using their own Google API Projects; credits [WPScan Team](https://wpscan.com/)
+	* Level: medium; multiple conditions must be met and valid only for websites which are using their own Google API Projects; props [WPScan Team](https://wpscan.com/)

 = 2.4 (2024.01.10) =
 * Enhancements: